theFest/theFest/README.md

 <a name="readme-top"></a>

-# Welcome to FW's GitHub profile
+# Welcome to FW's GitHub profile 🚀
 Here you can find various types of scripts in several languages, ci/cd pipelines, iac templates, etc.

-## 👋 Hi, I'm Fest White
+###  About Me 😄

-### 🚀 About Me
+## Hi, I am Fest W.
-I'm a IT Generalist, like to thinker with SW/HW, R'n'D, Cloud, Security, etc.
+Yet another IT guy, like to thinker with SW/HW, R'n'D, Cloud, Security, etc.
 ---

-### 😄 Current interests and activities
+### 👋 Current interests and activities
 👩‍💻 Currently working on various topics\
 🧠 I'm currently learning DevSecOps\
 👯‍♀️ Looking to collaborate on various topics\